Colonels Chair

 Colonels Chair is a mountain located in Greene County, New York southwest of Hunter, New York.
 Located south is Hunter Mountain and to the west is Rusk Mountain.
 Colonels Chair drains north into Schoharie Creek via Taylor Hollow and Shanty Hollow.
+The Hunter Mountain Ski Resort is mostly located on Colonels Chair, a ridge connected to the summit of Hunter Mountain.